-The purpose of the International Student Advisory Board (ISAB) is to provide advice to the International Student, Scholars and Programs (ISSP) office on issues that are important to international students and to work collaboratively to support the success of all international students.
+The purpose of the International Student Advisory Board (ISAB) is to provide advice to the Office of International Students, Scholars & Programs (ISSP) on issues that are important to international students and to work collaboratively to support the success of all international students.

 Established in 2011, ISAB represents the needs and concerns of international students at William & Mary and VIMS and works towards improving the college experience for all international students.

 Goal 1: Board members will provide feedback on the programs and services provided by ISSP and other university departments.
-In addition, board members will have the opportunity to comment on the overall experience of being a student at W&M and VIMS.
+Board members will also have the opportunity to comment on the overall experience of being a student at W&M and VIMS.
 International students need to know that their voices and ideas are valued, and ISSP has a responsibility to actively integrate ISAB's feedback, concerns, and ideas into general programming and goals.

 Goal 2: Board members will support and advocate for the success of W&M’s and VIMS’s international students.
 Board members will do this by: